For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 Really long hair is beautiful and all, but it takes a lot of effort.
 Either you shell out for removable fake hair, or you undertake the painstaking process of growing your own out.
 The latter is more cost-effective, but requires a lot of willpower and patience — both of which are often in short supply.

 If you want to finally be rid of your bowl cut or grow an all-natural ponytail that skims your butt while in self-isolation, there are a few things you can do to help the process along.
 First, mentally prepare yourself do a lot of waiting; even more than you already are.
 Seriously — hair grows up to half-an-inch a month max, and that’s if it’s in prime condition.
 It’s gonna take a while.
 Next, follow these 15 hair-growth tricks to nudge those leisurely hair follicles in the right direction.

 Stop Demonizing Scissors

 Let’s get this one out of the way first: Yes, trims sound counterintuitive and eating a spoonful of Jif every day seems like it’d be more effective, but you should continue to trim your hair sometimes.
 Trims get rid of accruing damage and the split ends that end up screwing you over in the long run.

 Study Your Shampoo Bottle

 The secret to maximizing the hair-growth process is babying your hair at all times, including in the shower when its wet and vulnerable.
 “Use a very gentle, naturally based cleanser,” says Dr. Dominic Burg, a trichologist and chief scientist at Evolis Professional, “and avoid things like SLS and SLES, parabens, and silicones, which is often seen as ‘dimethicone’ on labels.”
-These harsh ingredients can build up on your scalp, clog your hair follicles, and sabotage your grand hair-growth plan, so go with something effective yet non-stripping, like the formula above.
+These harsh ingredients can build up on your scalp, clog your hair follicles, and sabotage your grand hair-growth plan, so go with something effective yet non-stripping, like the formulas below.

 And Maybe Spend Less Time With It